vjbollavarapu/modulyn-community/docs/MARKET_ANALYSIS.md

 - **Attracts Investment**: Provides concrete numbers that investors and grant committees can evaluate
 - **Shows Ecosystem Impact**: Demonstrates how the project contributes to Web3 adoption and ecosystem growth

-For TidyGen ERP, market sizing validates our position as the first comprehensive Web3-enabled ERP system in the cleaning services industry, showing both the massive opportunity and our realistic path to market capture.
+For Modulyn ERP, market sizing validates our position as the first comprehensive Web3-enabled ERP system in the cleaning services industry, showing both the massive opportunity and our realistic path to market capture.

 ---